josegl/npfic/README.md

 5. [License](#license)</br>

 ## <a name='requirements'></a>1.
 Requirements.
-Npfic provides mechanisms to control Promises flow, but does not provide a promises polyfill, so if you don't have an enviroment that provides a promise polyfill, or native javascript promises, you must provide your own.
+Npfic provides mechanisms to control Promises flow, but does not provide a promises polyfill, so if you don't have an environment that provides a promise polyfill, or native javascript promises, you must provide your own.

-If you are using a modern browser or transpilling ES6 you don't have anything to worry about.
+If you are using a modern browser or transpiling ES6 you don't have anything to worry about.

 ## <a name='installation'></a>2.
 Installation.